askiada/go-pipeline/README.md

 ### Channel closing behavior
 By default, the library closes step output channels when a step finishes, including when using `FromChan`.
 To keep a channel open, pass the keep-open option (for example, `pipeline.StepKeepOpen[...]()`).

+## Splitter buffer sizing and backpressure
+`SplitterBufferSize` controls the per-branch buffer used by splitters.
+Each input item is copied into every branch buffer, so memory use scales with `buffer size × branches`.
+Smaller buffers apply backpressure to the upstream step; larger buffers allow more in-flight items but can amplify memory use when downstream steps are slow.
+As a starting point, set the buffer size close to the upstream step concurrency and tune from there.
+The splitter logs a warning if the buffer size is much smaller or much larger than the input concurrency.

 ## Thread safety
 Build the pipeline before calling `Run(ctx)`; avoid mutating steps while a run is in progress.
+Pipelines are single-run; create a new pipeline instance for each execution.

 ## Examples
 - Quick start: `go run ./examples/quick-start`